NadiiaBCN/NadiiaBCN/readme.md

 # Hi there, I’m Nadiia
-I develop chatbots based on large language models (LLMs).
-I love turning AI into practical tools that genuinely help businesses.
+I develop chatbots powered by large language models (LLMs) and enjoy turning AI into practical tools that genuinely help businesses.
+I’m a total nerd and love writing clean, well-structured code with clear explanations 🤓

 ## My Technology Stack: